exeme-project/exeme-lang/docs/design/namespaces/index.md

 ## Overview

-A namespace is a way to group related variables, functions, and structs together.
+A namespace is a way to group related variables, functions, and structures together.
 Namespaces are useful for preventing name collisions, and for organizing code.

 ## Syntax

 ### Namespace Declaration

-To declare a namespace, use the **`namespace`** keyword followed by the namespace name in any file.
+To declare a namespace, use the `namespace` keyword followed by the namespace name in any file.
 The namespace name must be a valid identifier.
 After that, anything declared in the curly braces will be part of the namespace.

 ```exeme
 namespace exeme {